-- 1. Drive and enjoy your vehicle with your new RunCool® Hood Louvers. - Consider additional sets of RunCool Hood Louvers for your other vehicles!
+1. Drive and enjoy your vehicle with your new RunCool® Hood Louvers.

+2. Consider additional sets of RunCool Hood Louvers for your other vehicles!

 Thank you!
-Run cool! []
+Run cool!

-If you wish to paint your hood louvers...
+If you wish to paint your RunCool Hood Louvers...

-If you like, you can paint these hood louvers to match your vehicle.
-When painting the bare aluminum, scuff sand it well (320, 360 or 400 grit) to promote good paint adhesion.
+If you like, you can paint these Hood Louvers to match your vehicle.
+When painting the bare aluminum, scuff sand it well (240 grit or finer is good) to promote paint adhesion.
 Eastwood makes "Self-Etch Primer", which etches and primes the material.
+We heat tested 5 different brands; this worked the best.
 Available in Flat Gray or Flat Black at (866) 483-2259.
-If you paint the Louver panels before you install them, the fasteners will be more distinctive, for an enhanced, high-performance look. [
+If you paint the Louver panels before you install them, the fasteners will be more distinctive, for an enhanced, high-performance look.